Hitchum History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon tribes ruled over Britain.
+The origins of the Hitchum name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Hitchum was originally derived from a family having lived in or beside an enclosed region.
-The surname Hitchum originally derived from the Old English word hegham which referred to an enclosed dwelling.
+The surname Hitchum originally derived from the Old English word "hegham" which referred to an "enclosed dwelling."

 Early Origins of the Hitchum family

 The surname Hitchum was first found in Norfolk at Heigham, Potter, a parish, in the hundred of Happing.

 The parish dates back to the Domesday Book of 1086 when it was recorded as Echam.